4.2. The Image Classification Dataset

 (60000, 10000)

 The images are grayscale and upscaled to \(32 \times 32\) pixels in resolution above.
 This is similar to the original MNIST dataset which consisted of (binary) black and white images.
-Note, though, that most modern image data which has 3 channels (red, green, blue) and hyperspectral images which can have in excess of 100 channels (the HyMap sensor has 126 channels).
-By convention we store image as a \(c \times h \times w\) tensor, where \(c\) is the number of color channels, \(h\) is the height and \(w\) is the width.
+Note, though, that most modern image data has three channels (red, green, blue) and that hyperspectral images can have in excess of 100 channels (the HyMap sensor has 126 channels).
+By convention we store an image as a \(c \times h \times w\) tensor, where \(c\) is the number of color channels, \(h\) is the height and \(w\) is the width.

 data.train[0][0].shape